isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-04-27-post-28th SEA Games to Culminate in a Party for the People.md

 image: ""
 ---
 ### **28th SEA Games to Culminate in a Party for the People**
-_**• Closing Ceremony on 16th June to be the final celebratory party for the Games
+• Closing Ceremony on 16 June to be the final celebratory party for the Games
 • Unveiling of the official victory medal design for athletes
 • Audience at the closing ceremony will receive a Supporters’ Medallion
-• 28th SEA Games stamps to go on sale from 5th June**_
+• 28th SEA Games stamps to go on sale from 5 June

-**SINGAPORE, 27 April** – With just 39 days to go to the 28th Southeast Asian (SEA) Games, the promise of a true spectacle for all communities comes to life with its final celebratory party – the 28th SEA Games Closing Ceremony on 16th June 2015.
+**Singapore, 27 April** – With just 39 days to go to the 28th Southeast Asian (SEA) Games, the promise of a true spectacle for all communities comes to life with its final celebratory party – the 28th SEA Games Closing Ceremony on 16 June 2015.

 Spectators can expect a visually stunning Closing Ceremony, as they come together with friends new and old.
 Highlights include performances by local artistes as well as Dutch DJ Ferry Corsten, well known globally for being a trance producer pioneer and legend.